ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

   if able to read json data early on in future, as and when ai model is generating data, then this helper needs to indirectly update the chat div with the recieved data, without waiting for the overall data to be available.

+## At the end

+Also a thank you to all open source and open model developers, who strive for the common good.